Get insider access

 Sennheiser HD 660 S

 The Beyerdynamic DT 1990 PRO and the Sennheiser HD 660 S are both very good open-back audiophile headphones, each with their own different sound signature.
-The Sennheiser have a warm, smooth sound, but lack body in the bass, and brightness in the treble.
-The Beyerdynamic have a fuller, brighter sound, but can also be rather piercing, and even a bit cluttered.
+The Sennheiser have a warm, smooth sound but lack thump and punch in the bass and clarity in the treble.
+The Beyerdynamic have a fuller, brighter sound, but they can also make sibilants and cymbals seem rather piercing.
+Listeners who prefer a more speaker-like passive soundstage will prefer the Beyerdynamic, which are also a bit more comfortable.
+On the other hand, the HD 660 S are cheaper.

 Beyerdynamic DT 990 PRO